 - suicidal thoughts or actions

 Not many studies have looked at the long-term effects of these medications.
 But some research has been done, and it raises red flags.
-A study published in 2010 found no significant improvement in behavior and attention problems in children who took medications for their ADHD between the ages of 5 and 14.
+An Australian study published in 2010 found no significant improvement in behavior and attention problems in children between the ages of 5 and 14 years old who took medications for their ADHD.
 Their self-perception and social functioning didn’t improve either.

 Instead, the medicated group tended to have higher levels of diastolic blood pressure.
-They also had slightly lower self-esteem than the non-medicated group and performed below age level.
-The authors of the study emphasized that the sample size and statistical differences were too small to draw causative conclusions.
+They also had slightly lower self-esteem than the nonmedicated group and performed below age level.
+The authors of the study emphasized that the sample size and statistical differences were too small to draw conclusions.

 Alternative treatments may help manage some symptoms associated with ADHD, including: